ojsde/shariff/README.md

 Additionally an info button that links to the heise article can be added.
 You can also add a mail icon.

-The plugin offers a selection of settings like themes, orientation and position of the social media buttons (see settings below).
+The plugin offers a selection of settings like themes, orientation and position of the social media buttons (see settings below) accessible via "Website -> Appearance".

 The plugins will be displayed in the language of the website.